 The Pros and Cons of Conventional Mortgages and FHA Loans

-FHA loans are between the lender and borrower.
-FHA loans are also between the lender and borrower, but the Federal Housing Authority backs FHA loans for borrowers who can’t typically qualify for a conventional loan.
+FHA loans are between the lender and borrower, but the Federal Housing Authority backs FHA loans for borrowers who typically don’t qualify for a conventional loan.

 Because of that fact, you might think conventional loans are the gold standard of mortgages, while FHA loans are what you would be forced to take if you can’t qualify for a conventional loan.
 This isn’t necessarily the case, however.